 Oh, and there is Selection of game used bats for visitors to (carefully) swing.
 I chose Mantles above others and held it in awe.

-Babe’s bat or not, visiting the Louisville slugger factory and museum is worth a visit – even if you aren’t a baseball fan.
+Babe’s bat or not, visiting the Louisville Slugger factory and the museum is worth a visit – even if you aren’t a baseball fan.
 If you have trouble finding the place, just look for the world’s largest baseball bat proudly on display at the front door!